 Bairnsdale has a wide variety of options for your accommodation needs.
 You will find a room and places to suit singles, couples, and families.
 There are cabin options at the Mitchel Riverside Holiday Park, apartments through Airbnb, and hotels of your choice including the popular Tanjil Motor Inn

 We hope this article from us here at Travels in Gippsland has you inspired to visit Bairnsdale in East Gippsland and discover some of the very best things to do near Bairnsdale.
-For more amazing ideas on where to holiday in Gippsland click through to our Places to visit in Gippsland page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our East Gippsland page for more brilliant inspiration.

 Some more travel inspiration for your trip to Gippsland